Are humans responsible for climate warming?

 And as of this writing, despite all the publicity and efforts, on balance worldwide humans are accelerating climate warming and not slowing it.
 I discuss this here: Are we slowing climate warming?

-On the page: What more can we do to reduce the rate of warming? and its sub-pages I discuss the importance of controlling methane, and why wind and solar efforts alone, though less controversial than nuclear, only can go part way to slowing greenhouse emissions.
+On the page: What must we do to slow climate warming? and its sub-pages I discuss the importance of controlling methane, and why wind and solar efforts alone, though less controversial than nuclear, only can go part way to slowing greenhouse emissions.

 And finally, I have many pages looking at possible but not actual causes of climate warming and the science behind the actual causes of the warming.